 If I wrote about every step we took to get Ally right you’d have a novel, but here’s a few, maybe someone will find them helpful:

 “You dont know what you dont know“- Damn straight!
-If you dont know what your doing, ask someone who does!
+If you dont know what you’re doing, ask someone who does!

 On this note anyone who bases their knowledge on Cesar Millan should be avoided at all costs, especially if what your dealing with is in essence a scared dog.